etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     if not isinstance(x, collections.abc.MutableSequence):
         raise ApplicationError('A sequence type is expected')

-That immediately makes type check compatible with both built-in and user types that inherit from abstract base classes.
+That immediately makes a type check compatible with both built-in and user types that inherit from abstract base classes.

 Static typing tends to make programs more reliable by leveraging explicit